davidsbatista/davidsbatista.net/_posts/2017-03-25-syntaxnet.md

     https://github.com/tensorflow/models/tree/master/syntaxnet

-Then, you need to download a pretrained model, from the [list of all the available models](https://github.com/tensorflow/models/blob/master/syntaxnet/g3doc/universal.md)
+Then, you need to download a pre-trained model, from the [list of all the available models](https://github.com/tensorflow/models/blob/master/syntaxnet/g3doc/universal.md)

     http://download.tensorflow.org/models/parsey_universal/<language>.zip

-As the authors show in the tutorial after installing SyntaxNet and downloading a pretrained model, one can parse a sentence with the following command:
+As the authors show in the tutorial after installing SyntaxNet and downloading a pre-trained model, one can parse a sentence with the following command:

     MODEL_DIRECTORY=/where/you/unzipped/the/model/files
     cat sentences.txt | syntaxnet/models/parsey_universal/parse.sh \